-High elevation of area: The sites are at a high elevation in places, indicating that the oysters would spend longer periods out of water and exposed to the air.
-The very best parts of Site T12/397A are still considered sub optimal.
+High elevation of area: The majority of the site is at a high elevation, meaning the oysters spend longer periods out of water and exposed to the air.
+The tide leaves the site for 4 hours per tide, a dangerous amount for the survival of the oyster stock.

-Mobile or Loose Substrate and Hydrology of the Bay: There is soft ground in areas which can cause a number of problems.
-Firstly, the trestles can become buried and dislodge, and secondly, the terrain of the sites can change almost on a tidal basis, meaning it can be difficult to anticipate usable parts of the sites.
+Soft Substrate: There is soft ground in the area which can cause a number of problems.
+Firstly, the trestles can become buried and dislodge, and secondly, the terrain of the site can change almost on a tidal basis, meaning it can be difficult to anticipate usable parts of the site.